 Maharashtra Inches Closer to 10,000 Coronavirus Cases, Mumbai Alone Has Over 6,600 Infections

+Maharashtra Coronavirus Update: Case Count Inches Closer to 10,000, Mumbai Alone Has Over 6,600 Infections

 Maharashtra reported 32 more deaths, taking the toll to 432, said a state health official.